 This is because the “electron-clock” is bigger, and therefore slower.

-Observed from outside, the natural processes associated with a speeding atom will appear to slow down.
+Observed from outside, the natural processes associated with a particle with increased energy will appear to slow down.

-However, there is more going on than just a swelling of matter in the open state.
+However, there is more going on than just a swelling of matter when speeds are involved.
 At the speed of light, time comes to a halt.
 If this is entirely due to a swelling of matter, then matter will have to be infinitely large at such speeds.

 When a photon crosses an electron in motion, it does so faster in one direction than the other.
 The relative speed going against the electron is the speed of the photon plus the speed of the electron.

 The relative speed going with the electron is the speed of the photon minus the speed of the electron.

-The overall round-trip slows down for particles in motion, even if there is no swelling.
+The overall round-trip slows down for particles in motion, even if there’s no swelling.
 At the speed of light, time stops completely because the leg of the journey going with the electron takes for ever to complete.